crate/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Add the CHECK constraint syntax, which specifies that the value/s of certain column/s must satisfy a boolean expression on insert and update.

 - Include the bundled version of ``OpenJDK`` (13.0.2+8) into the ``CrateDB`` built.
 It means that ``CrateDB`` doesn't rely the ``JAVA_HOME`` of the host system any longer.

 - Removed a node check that checks the JVM version under which CrateDB is running.

 - Added the `pg_catalog.pg_proc <postgres_pg_catalog>`_ table.